Famous077/Book_Store/README.md

-# 📚 Web3 Book DApp
+# 📚 Web3 Book Store Management System

 A decentralized application (DApp) that allows users to **publish, buy, and review books** on the blockchain.
 Built using **Ethereum smart contracts**, **TypeScript**, and **React**.